The Killjoys (Australian band)

-The Killjoys were an Australian pop, folk band formed in 1987.
+The Killjoys were an Australian pop and folk band formed in 1987.
 The mainstay members were Anna Burley on lead vocals and guitar and Craig Pilkington on lead guitar and vocals.
 They attracted a wide following in the vibrant pub scene.
 Their debut album, Ruby won the ARIA Award for Best Independent Release at the ARIA Music Awards of 1991.

 History

 1987-1989: Band beginnings and Audrey

 The Killjoys were formed in 1987 in Melbourne by Anna Burley on lead vocals and guitar (ex-Wild Science), Jeremy Craigie-Smith on bass guitar; Will Larsen on drums (ex-Michael Angelo and the Ceiling); Craig Pilkington on lead guitar, trumpet and vocals (ex-Wild Science) and Caroline Schwerkolt on vibraphone and keyboards.
 They were one of the promising bands, which emerged in the late 1980s including Sea Stories, the Fauves, the Hollowmen, the Glory Box, Ripe, Autohaze and Pray TV.

 Prior to her time in Wild Science, Anna Burley did a stint in the Melbourne indie band, Blah Zero ... during the mid-1980s.
 Four songs were recorded at Richmond Recorders during that period, with Geof Rey Evans on guitar, Zoe Zurbo on bass and Larry Tidswell on drums.
 Tracks included Insecure, Eastern Zone and Russian Roulette.

 Burley and Pilkington's previous group, Wild Science, had split into two different outfits, the Killjoys and Violet Town.
 Violet Town's other members were Wayne (Buz) Hissock on guitar and vocals, Warren Pitts on keyboards and vocals, Peter Van on drums, and Luke Blackburn on bass guitar and vocals.
 According to Australian musicologist, Ian McFarlane, the Killjoys' "sound mixed appealing pop melodies and bittersweet folk harmonies with a jazzy edge."

 In mid-February 1989 the group issued a five-track extended play, Audrey, as a mini-album and as a music cassette on their own label, Audrey – it was co-produced by the band with Peter Jackson.
 They launched the released in Canberra and The Canberra Times correspondent observed that "the music of the Killjoys has been described as a light blend of jazz, folk and pop."
 The EP had been recorded in the previous Easter but its release was delayed as the group gathered funding for its pressing and distribution.
 The tracks were co-written by Burley and Pilkington.
 Their debut single, "Fall Around Me", was released in November 1989.
 During 1990 they provided a cover version of the Seekers' 1964 single, "I'll Never Find Another You", for the tribute album, Used and Recovered.